willstepp/writings/joseph-the-son/jts.md

 “Don’t run at all, at the moment.
 You don’t know anything about cars do you?
 That’s my only transportation.
 Gave out a week ago.
 Been hitching rides to work since then.”

-“I know a little bit,” Jacob grinned, “Mind if I pop the hood?”
+“I know a little bit,” Jacob admitted sheepishly, “Mind if I pop the hood?”

 He opened the door and reached in to unlatch the hood, then walked over and propped it open.
 He leaned inside and did some quick diagnostic work, checked the fluids, belts, hoses.